Skip to content

 Mental health

 After completing a client-centered assessment, occupational therapists can then seek to determine the factors that impact the child’s ability to meet the demands of the roles and activities that comprise their daily lives.
-AOTA suggests that occupational therapists use interventions to promote social-emotional learning, regulate overactive or underactive sensory systems, collaborate with families and medical or educational personnel, and more.
+Occupational therapists use interventions to promote social-emotional learning, regulate overactive or underactive sensory systems, collaborate with families and medical or educational personnel, and more.
 For example, practitioners can help the child incorporate some intermittent sensory and movement breaks into their days while training educators and parents to improve attention and decrease the impact of sensory overload.

 Obesity